nayel71/minesweeper/README.md

 - Player can choose grid dimensions and the number of mines.
 - Whitespace is ignored when entering commands.
 - At most one command may be entered at a time.
 (This helps prevent mistakes.)
-- Entering an invalid commands displays instructions.
+- Entering an invalid command displays instructions.
 (Instructions are also displayed at the start.)